Cancer Rehabilitation (Rehab)

 • Exercise/fitness experts.

-When should I be in a cancer rehab program?
+When should cancer rehab start?

-Cancer rehab can help you recover faster, get back to your daily activities, increase your independence, and reduce the long-term effects of treatment.
+Cancer rehab can help you recover faster, increase your independence, and lessen the long-term effects of treatment.

 Cancer rehab specialists can help with many issues linked to cancer and treatment.
 These can include: